 Jjimjilbangs are often large multi-story facilities.
-For the first time visitors who do not speak Korean, the layout may be confusing.
+For first time visitors who do not speak Korean, the layout may be confusing.
 But this step-by-step Jjimjilbang guide will help you understand how to use Korean spa!

 Step 1: Pay the entrance fee, get the bracelet

 First, you need to pay.
 There will be several packages available.
 Typically, a day rate ticket is valid until midnight (entrance between 5 am and 8 pm).
-The check-out for the night rate ticket is at noon the latest (one can enter from 8 pm till 5 am).
+The check-out for the night rate ticket is at noon at the latest (one can enter from 8 pm till 5 am).

 In some places, bath and Jjimjilbang (technically, the clothed area) are integrated.
 In other sites, one can come only for the bath.
 So if you want to have a real sleepover, mention the word Jjimjilbang at the ticket booth!
 And of course – pay the night rate, unless you want to leave before midnight.

 In exchange for your money, you will get a numbered bracelet that could be your electronic “wallet” for other purchases inside, or it could have a physical key to your locker (or both).
-The Jjimjilbang welcome package will also include shorts and T-shirt you will need to change into later.
+The Jjimjilbang welcome package will also include shorts and a T-shirt you will need to change into later.
 If you didn’t get them, keep your ticket and exchange it for your pajamas at the counter in the changing area.